yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/perf_prepare.md

 ## Synopsis

-The `PREPARE` command creates a handle to a prepared statement by parsing, analyzing and rewriting (but not executing) the target statement.
+Use the `PREPARE` command creates a handle to a prepared statement by parsing, analyzing and rewriting (but not executing) the target statement.

 ## Syntax

 <ul class="nav nav-tabs nav-tabs-yb">
   <li >